tytydraco/yessleep/out/The_Second_Floor.md

 “Henry!
 There’s something wrong on the second floor!
 I found Mrs. Meriwether and she was acting weird!
 She tore of her own arm!”
 He said frantically.
 He rambled on about dead zombie students and teachers eating they’re own limbs.

 Before I could respond, he ran away.
-I though he had been drinking and was incredibly high so I went in anyway.
+I thought he had been drinking and was incredibly high so I went in anyway.
 Everything was normal, so I figured he was being a bit delulu and decided to go to class.

 I climbed the steps to the second floor where my home room was.
-When u walked in, everyone was missing.
+When I walked in, everyone was missing.
 That was a bit strange because at least the teacher should’ve been here.
 Mr Nood always came 5 minutes before the bell rang.

 I started to notice that the hallways were also empty, but the first floor was buzzing with students, so that was odd.